madefromjames/CS50-s-Python-Problem-Set/1. Conditionals/extensions/README.md

 Run your program with python extensions.py.
 Type happy.jpg and press Enter.
 Your program should output: image/jpeg
-ype document.pdf and press Enter.
+Type document.pdf and press Enter.
 Your program should output: application/pdf